axelerant/custom-bulkquick-edit/readme.txt

 **Post**

 * Enable "Excerpt"? – Enable editing of post_type' excerpt.
-* Force "taxonomy"?	– Force making taxonomy an editable taxonomy field.
+* Edit "TBD" taxonomy? – Force making TBD an editable taxonomy field like checked categories or free-text tags.
-* Remove "taxonomy" Relations? – During bulk editing, remove current taxonomy' relationships.
-You'll need to edit the post_type again to set new taxonomy entries.
+* Remove "taxonomy" Relations? – During bulk editing, easily remove all of the current taxonomy' relationships.
+You'll need to edit the Testimonials again to set new taxonomy relations.
 * Enable "Custom Field"? - As checkbox, radio, select, text input, or textarea
 * "Custom Field" Configuration - This configuration section is only for use with checkbox, radio, and select modes.
 Please separate options using newlines.
 Further, you may create options as "the-key|Pretty Value" pairs.
 	* Example configuration